How to Build Your First Surfboard

 The following will greatly help on the first lamination.
 Make a small replica of a surfboard blank with some scrap foam (maybe 1/10 scale).
 Practice laminating the replica as if it was the real thing (especially wrapping the rails).
 Simply follow the directions below in miniature.
 Cut a plastic squeegee down to 1/10 scale.
 Also; a small, scrap, full thickness piece (with a rail shaped) is very helpful for practicing wrapping the rails.
 Most first time builders say that glassing was harder than shaping.
 Practice.

 See MATERIAL LISTS for amounts.
 Adjust the amounts for each board.
 These amounts are barely enough for a 9' board using the cloth below.
 For a 10' board add at least 10% more of everything.
 For a 8' board subtract 10%.
-This section assumes the use of epoxy resin and hardener (same basic technique with polyester).
-Do not use polyester resin directly over polystyrene foam.
-See EPOXY.

 1. Put the blank on the racks/stands bottom up.